whatnote/Christine-Clyde-Dog-Services/README.md

 ### Colour Scheme

-- I opted for a black and white, the picture of the dogs would add the needed colour.
-THe Black was not pure black, but a very dark gray, a pure black can be too harsh.
+- I opted for a black and white as the main colours.
+Green was picked as the accent colour, mainly becuase the pistures of the dogs have a of green in them.
+The Black was not pure black, but a very dark gray, as pure black can be too harsh.

 ## Typography